 His first proof is of interest even today, simply as a mathematical proof taken by itself, regardless of the historical interest or scientific implications of the theorem.
 Moreover it is preceded by a review of the proofs, or attempts at proofs, by earlier authors.
 He points out their errors systematically.
 One observation I find curious.
 Apparently earlier authors, who are not named, were willing to accept the possibility that a polynomial like

-had fewer than n complex roots, even if they were counted with the correct multiplicities.
+had fewer than katex is not defined complex roots, even if they were counted with the correct multiplicities.

-They were unwilling to abandon the missing roots and proposed to introduce them—somewhat along the lines, I suppose, of i = \sqrt{-1}—as impossible roots.
+They were unwilling to abandon the missing roots and proposed to introduce them—somewhat along the lines, I suppose, of katex is not defined—as impossible roots.
 Gauss found, for reasons I cannot understand, such a step inadmissible.
 We know today that if the fundamental theorem of algebra were false it would be possible, and certainly legitimate, to include within the formalism of mathematics a larger collection of “numbers” that permitted the desired factorization of polynomials.
 The fundamental theorem is true however.
 So this larger collection is unnecessary.
 No new numbers are necessary to account for the impossible roots.

 What if the fundamental theorem had been false?
 Although he was, almost two hundred years before Gauss, in no position to express himself clearly, for Descartes the fundamental theorem of algebra is a fundamental theorem of geometry.
 The number of points at which two curves each of some fixed algebraic form, for example two conics, meet depends only on these forms.
 This is a consequence of the fundamental theorem of algebra.
 If the fundamental theorem of algebra were false, there would be the “true” Cartesian geometry, in which there were only complex numbers, but in which Descartes principle was false, and a formal, algebraic one, in which it was valid.
 The true one would be the one deduced from geometry and from our geometric notions based on the relation between number and distance; the formal one would be one in which the impossible numbers were granted legitimacy.
 However, Descartes principle,6 thus the fundamental theorem of algebra as the fundamental theorem of geometry, is intimately linked to the possibility of introducing topological invariants into geometry.
 We now know, thanks to an insight of André Weil in 1949 and to the very elaborate theory of algebraic geometry created by many, many practitioners over the nineteenth and twentieth centuries, that their introduction would have also been possible, at least to some extent, in the formal, algebraic theory alone, without reference to the concrete geometry informed by our intuitive notions of distance and number, but this would have been a difficult route to take.
 Fortunately it was not necessary.
 Pure mathematicians were permitted for a very long time to rely on their geometric intuition and still are.
 Some preparation is necessary before we can begin to appreciate the—strange and still mysterious—modern relation between algebra and geometry, much more abstruse than in Euclid.